-The performance will use a variety of road signs as the musical “score” and members of the audience can change them at any time thus feeding the players with ideas or points of focus their journey.
+The performance will use a variety of road signs as the musical “score” and members of the audience can change them at any time thus feeding the players with ideas or points of focus for their journey.

 What’s this free experimental stuff?

-Instantaneous, live and vibrant is what it is; three players closely interacting with each other, evolving the journey themselves and together; there’s no rules, no form but if addressed seriously, always intense.
+Instantaneous, live and vibrant is what it is; three players closely interacting with each other, evolving the journey themselves and together; there are no rules, no form but if addressed seriously, always intense.
 Whilst my personal love is the free improvised world I’ve often thought visual inputs help to focus some common ground.
 Often I’ve suggested to people new to the genre to imagine it as a soundtrack to a film; but you have to make the film up.
 The road signs are not there to be literally interpreted.
 Nothing as banal as “slow down” or “bend” or “skid” when its presented in front of us.
 Rather to respond to how we could interpret the instruction or warning, or simply how it makes us feel.

 How does this end up? who knows but its all part of the journey and the joy.

 I’m very pleased to be joined by two delightful players, internationally recognised for their work and well known here in Wales.
 All three members of the band will make use of various sound processing tools as well as extending their own instruments.
 Creating a slowly developing ambience reflecting the landscape and our journey through it.